Double planet: Tug-of-war value

 where m_{p} is the mass of the primary (the larger body), m_{s} is the mass of the Sun, d_{s} is the distance between the smaller body and the Sun, and d_{p} is the distance between the smaller body and the primary.
 The tug-of-war value does not rely on the mass of the satellite (the smaller body).

 This formula actually reflects the relation of the gravitational effects on the smaller body from the larger body and from the Sun.
 The tug-of-war figure for Saturn's moon Titan is 380, which means that Saturn's hold on Titan is 380 times as strong as the Sun's hold on Titan.
-Titan's tug-of-war value may be compared with that of Saturn's moon Phoebe, which has a tug-of-war value of just 3.5.
-So Saturn's hold on Phoebe is only 3.5 times as strong as the Sun's hold on Phoebe.
+Titan's tug-of-war value may be compared with that of Saturn's moon Phoebe, which has a tug-of-war value of just 3.5; that is, Saturn's hold on Phoebe is only 3.5 times as strong as the Sun's hold on Phoebe.

 Asimov calculated tug-of-war values for several satellites of the planets.
 He showed that even the largest gas giant, Jupiter, had only a slightly better hold than the Sun on its outer captured satellites, some with tug-of-war values not much higher than one.
 In nearly every one of Asimov's calculations the tug-of-war value was found to be greater than one, so in those cases the Sun loses the tug-of-war with the planets.
-The one exception was Earth's Moon, where the Sun wins the tug-of-war with a value of 0.46, which means that Earth's hold on the Moon is less than half that of the Sun's.
+The one exception was Earth's Moon, where the Sun wins the tug-of-war with a value of 0.46, which means that Earth's hold on the Moon is less than half as strong as the Sun's.
 Asimov included this with his other arguments that Earth and the Moon should be considered a binary planet.

 See the Path of Earth and Moon around Sun section in the "Orbit of the Moon" article for a more detailed explanation.

 This definition of double planet depends on the pair's distance from the Sun.
 If the Earth–Moon system happened to orbit farther away from the Sun than it does now, then Earth would win the tug of war.
 For example, at the orbit of Mars, the Moon's tug-of-war value would be 1.05.
 Also, several tiny moons discovered since Asimov's proposal would qualify as double planets by this argument.
 Neptune's small outer moons Neso and Psamathe, for example, have tug-of-war values of 0.42 and 0.44, less than that of Earth's Moon.
 Yet their masses are tiny compared to Neptune's, with an estimated ratio of 1.5×10^-9 (1/700,000,000) and 0.4×10^-9 (1/2,500,000,000).